 - 1. Announcement number;

 - 2. Opening and closing dates;

 - 3. Position title, series, grade;

 - 4. Organizational location and duty station;

 - 5. Full promotion potential and/or career ladder status where appropriate;

 - 6. Principal duties, including the amount of travel;

 - 7. Minimum qualifications required;

 - 8. Selective placement factors, if any;

 - 9. Evaluation methods to be used;

 - 10. Statement of equal employment opportunity;

+- 11. Telework eligibility;

-- 11. Number of positions to be filled from the announcement; and
+- 12. Number of positions to be filled from the announcement; and

-- 12. How to apply.
+- 13. How to apply.